When I meet new businessfolk, I make it a practice to ask, “Who’s your ideal client?”

 Marketing Rule #1: When You Market to Everyone, You Market to No One.

 Have you noticed that people are distracted these days?
 The constant 24/7 news cycle keeps our minds spinning and our ears ringing.
-You have less than 5 seconds to get someone’s attention and engage them or they will turn their attention elsewhere… so how do you do that?
+You have less than 5 seconds to get and engage someone’s attention or they will turn elsewhere… so how do you do that?
 Let’s take a look.

 Understanding the “Everyone”